▦ New · The Command Center →

 MRs, pipelines, approvals

 Pipeline glyphs in the sidebar.
-Approve and undraft MRs from the panel.
-Self-hosted instances supported.
+Self-hosted supported.

 lazygit